 Wouldn’t it be wonderful if the world were always a bright, shiny place and everyone was always supportive?
-Oh it would, it would.
+Oh, it would.
+It would.
 But that’s just not the case.
 So let’s talk about how to stay up when other people are bringing you down.
-Read on…

-The simple fact of the matter is that people are going to have opinions about what you do, no matter what that is, and many of them are going to voice them.
+The simple fact of the matter is that people—including our family and friends—are going to have opinions about what you do.
+To be clear, they’ll have opinions no matter what it is you’re doing—copywriting or otherwise.
+And many of them are going to voice them.
 Some will be positive and some will be…not so positive.

-Before we dig into how to deal with it, though, let’s make sure we’re on the same page.
+Before we dig into how to deal with this not-so-positive feedback, let’s make sure we’re on the same page.
 Some people will offer you feedback with the goal of helping you and supporting you.
 That’s great and often very useful.
 But what we’re talking about today is the feedback that isn’t helpful and isn’t supportive (even if they pretend that it is!) and, instead, just makes you feel lousy about yourself and your choices.

 There are two main groups of haters you’ll run into: people who try to tear you down in person and people who try to tear you down online.